ashleymorales02/Semantic-Similarity-in-Clinical-Terminology/README.md

 A Python-based tool designed to quantify the semantic relationship between complex clinical terms and medical concepts.

 ## 🎯 Overview
-In the medical field, different terms often describe the same concept (e.g., "Myocardial Infarction" vs. "Heart Attack").
-This tool evaluates how closely related two clinical terms are by using a weighted scoring algorithm, which helps in mapping clinical data and reducing ambiguity in medical records.
+This tool uses two different scripts to evaluate how closely related two clinical terms given a decriptive file of clinical terms and concepts.

 ## 🚀 Features
 - **Semantic Comparison:** Calculates similarity scores between pairs of clinical terms.